RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Seven days after issuing the Derived credential, the issuer should recheck the revocation status of the PIV Authentication certificate.
 This step can detect use of a compromised PIV Card to obtain a derived credential

-For certificates issued under id-fpki-common-derived-pivAuth-hardware, the applicant shall appear at the RA in person to present the PIV Card and perform the PKI-AUTH authentication mechanism.
+For certificates issued under id-fpki-common-derived-pivAuth-hardware, the applicant shall appear in person or via supervised remote to present the PIV Card and perform the PKI-AUTH authentication mechanism.
 The RA shall perform a one-to-one comparison of the applicant against biometric data stored on the PIV Card, in accordance with \[SP 800-76\], and shall record and maintain the biometric sample used to validate the applicant.
 In cases where a 1:1 biometric match against the biometrics available on the PIV Card or in the chain-of-trust, as defined in \[FIPS201\] is not possible: